Nouvexr/A-Varied-Collection-Of-CyberSecurity-Resources/assets/Reconnaissance.md

 ---

 # Nmap
-A list of useful nmap scrips for this phase
+A list of useful nmap scrips for this phase.
 - [NSEDoc](https://nmap.org/nsedoc/categories/default.html)

 ---